microsoft/cobalt/infra/templates/gitlab-bootstrap-iac-cicd/README.md

 # Bootstrap for Terraform deployments through Gitlab into Azure

-This repository is intended to simplify setting up CICD required for the infrastructure CICD on the Gitlab platform.
-It aims to do the following:
+This directory contains [Terraform](https://www.terraform.io/) templates that can bootstrap Azure and Gitlab resources in a way that enables running robust CICD of [Terraform](https://www.terraform.io/) templates using [Gitlab CICD](https://docs.gitlab.com/ee/ci/).
+After applying this template, automated CI of terraform deployments should **just work**.

+> **Note**: This template is intended to be used alongside the CICD pipeline for infrastructure using Gitlab.
+More information can be found [here](../../../devops/providers/gitlab/templates/README.md)

+At a high level, this template aims to:

 * Deploy Azure Dependencies required for automated CICD of Terraform deployments
 * Configure variables in GitLab required for automated CICD of Terraform deployments
 * Configure dependencies for each a multistage (`dev`, `integration`, `prod`, etc...)
 Terraform deployment

-> **Note**: This template is intended to be used alongside the CICD pipeline for infrastructure using Gitlab.
-More information can be found [here](../../../devops/providers/gitlab/templates/README.md)
-> **Note**: This template only sets up the dependencies needed to do a production ready infrastructure deployment.
+> **Note**: This template only sets up the **dependencies** needed to do a production ready infrastructure deployment, such as backend state, deployment credentials, Azure Contianer Reigstry and Gitlab variables.

 There are manythings deployed by this template, including: